 Abstract ideas are unpopular.
 I hesitate every time I post an article discussing an abstract idea.
-There is no one around me who is willing to listen and discuss abstract ideas.
+There is no one around me who is willing to listen and discuss abstract ideas with me.
 In the office I am surrounded by PhDs who went to the best schools of this country.
 Almost all of them received their degrees from the Ivy League universities.
 None of them can tolerate to hear abstractions of spiritual philosophy.
 Such is the state of the world today!

 At the opposite end of the spectrum, I have friends who are spiritual practitioners but they are not interested in abstractions either.
 They are only interested in spiritual practice.
 They keep saying “Yoga is 10% theory, 90% practice.”

 None of my family members are interested in my ideas either.
 Do I feel lonely?
 Not really.
 I feel very isolated but I don’t feel lonely.
 I keep writing about abstract ideas.